 The main areas of work conducted by the Public Health Division include:

-3) Implementation of preventive health initiatives like free and subsidized Pap smear screening and HPV vaccination, TB screening, Immunization of children under the age of five and antenatal checkups.
-Other screening services are also planned and implemented on a yearly basis based on the proposed project and availability of funds.
+3) Implementation of preventive health initiatives like free and subsidized Pap smear screening and HPV vaccination, TB screening, Immunization of children under the age of five, and antenatal checkups.
+Other screening services are also planned and implemented on a yearly basis based on the proposed project and the availability of funds.